 Complicit: TV Drama Review

 Complicit stars David Oyelowo, who played Danny in Spooks/Mi5, as Edward Ekubo and Arsher Ali, who was in Four Lions, as Waleed Ahmed.
-It was directed by Niall MacCormick from a screenplay by Guy Hibbert.
-It was first shown on British TV network Channel 4 in February 2013
+Niall MacCormick directed, from a screenplay by Guy Hibbert.
+It was first shown on British TV network Channel 4 in February 2013.

-When an MI5 agent who is obsessed with stopping a terror plot that he can’t convince his superiors is real flies to Egypt to interrogate the British man he believes to be organising it, he must decide how far he will go to prevent the attack.
+When an MI5 agent who’s obsessed with stopping a terror plot that he can’t convince his superiors is real flies to Egypt to interrogate the British man he believes to be organising it, he must decide how far he will go to prevent the attack.

 Complicit: Plot Summary

 Edward Ekubo is an MI5 agent who joined the Security Service straight from university and has been working there for fourteen years.
 It seems his career is going nowhere.
 Whether that’s because of his race or just his own inability to fit in is unclear.
 He has a distant relationship with his white colleagues and his wife, who is also white, has left him.
 However, Edward desperately wants to prove his deep commitment to Britain and MI5.